What Does It Mean to Be Designated as a Protected Area?

 - “Transition projects” for which applications or permits were sought from FERC before August 10, 1988

 Protected Area designations by the Council are not the only constraint on hydroelectric development.
-Federal designations such as wilderness areas, wild and scenic rivers, and other designations can constrain hydroelectric development, as can state statutes.
-This Protected Areas list is that developed by the Council, and does not necessarily list all federal and state protections.
+Federal designations such as Wilderness Areas, Wild and Scenic Rivers, and other designations can constrain hydroelectric development, as can state statutes.
+This Protected Areas list is developed by the Council and does not necessarily include all federal and state protections.
 Here are some other statutes and policies under which hydroelectric development may be limited:

-- Wilderness areas administered by the BLM, Park Service, Forest Service, and U.S. Fish and Wildlife Service
+- Wilderness Areas administered by the U.S Bureau of Land Management, the National Park Service, the U.S. Forest Service, and the U.S. Fish and Wildlife Service (USFWS)

 - Wild and Scenic Rivers